Gearank – Music Gear Information for Live Performance or Studio

 The Fender Acoustic 100 is an acoustic amp that combines modern features with elegant looks.

 Another interesting feature of this amp is its 8" Whizzer cone.
 It is basically a tweeter that's built into the woofer, providing increased high frequency response, much like a tweeter, but without taking as much space.
-As such, it behaves much like a full range speaker system, with more treble definition than conventional woofer only combo amps.
+As such, it behaves much like a full-range speaker system, with more treble definition than conventional woofer only combo amps.
 This whizzer cone helps give the amp a more natural sound, especially in the highs.
-The downside to this is that it could be too trebly, for those who prefer warm bassy tones.
+The downside is that it could be too trebly for those who prefer warm bassy tones.

 Rated at 100 Watts, this amp can go loud, but with its small 8" woofer - it's not meant to be cranked hard.
 It also makes sense that you don't max out the headroom since acoustic guitar amps are designed to provide clean tone.